processone/docs.ejabberd.im/content/index.md

 ---
-title: ejabberd XMPP Messaging Framework Documentation
+title: Welcome to ejabberd, your superpowerful messaging framework
 bodyclass: homepage
 ---

-# Welcome to ejabberd, your superpowerful messaging framework

 This web site is dedicated to help you use and develop for ejabberd XMPP messaging server.